andreas-schoch/dominoscript/readme.md

 You can write the soure code as a normal text file (.ds extension recommended) or as a .md file with markdown comments like here.

-There are only 3 rules to be aware of:
+Be aware of the following rules:
 > 1. You cannot start a non-code line with a dot `.`
-> 2. You cannot start a non-code line with a number `0 to 6`
+> 2. You cannot start a non-code line with a number `0 to f`
 > 3. You cannot comment within the code.
 Only above and below it.

+For comments starting with any non-allowed character, add a space or any other allowed char before it.

 ## DominoScript